GHDDI-AILab/Targeting2019-nCoV/docs/contact_us.md

 # Contribute to this portal
-We appreciate the global effort in fighting this pandemic.
-There are three ways to contribute your efforts on this portal.
+We appreciate the global effort in fighting this pandemic, and welcome all discussion regarding the novel coronavirus.
+There are three ways to contribute your efforts to this portal.

 ## Discussion